mpsilfve/pcfp-data/src/README.md

 Miikka Silfverberg and Mans Hulden.
 2018. *An Encoder-Decoder Approach to the Paradigm Cell Filling Problem*.
 EMNLP.

-In the PCFP, you are given a number of partial inflection tables.
+In PCFP, you are given a number of partial inflection tables.
 For example,

 ```
 walk         V;INF